cpaelzer/cpaelzer.github.io/content/blogs/004-s390x-KVM-PXE-on-Ubuntu.md

 In an effort to get more PXE features to s390x they reused some of that code and also bundled it with their ROM.
-This is actually part of [qemu 3.0](https://wiki.qemu.org/ChangeLog/3.0#s390_firmware) but to make it more usable for users and automation software was [SRU'ed](https://wiki.ubuntu.com/StableReleaseUpdates) to [Bionic and Cosmic](https://bugs.launchpad.net/ubuntu/+source/qemu/+bug/1790901).
+This is actually part of [qemu 3.0](https://wiki.qemu.org/ChangeLog/3.0#s390_firmware) but to make it more usable for users and automation software it was [SRU'ed](https://wiki.ubuntu.com/StableReleaseUpdates) to [Bionic and Cosmic](https://bugs.launchpad.net/ubuntu/+source/qemu/+bug/1790901).
 Due to that it is available on the last [Ubuntu LTS](https://wiki.ubuntu.com/LTS)